A Practical Guide to Smart Spending

 A Latin phrase which if translated into English literally means LET THE BUYER BEWARE.

 In the olden days when two parties decided to do business.
 It was the responsibility of the buyer to ensure the item he bought was in its best possible condition and deliver what it promised before money exchanged hands.
 Unless there was a written contract that warrants the seller to deliver the value after the buyer had made payment, the burden of proof lies on the buyer.
-Imagine…in the medieval days the buyers are at the mercy of the sellers!
+Imagine…in the medieval days the buyers were at the mercy of the sellers!

-That is why during those times reputable merchants ingrain unique symbols on the products to identify them as the responsible craftsmen that stand by their merchandise.
+That is why during those times reputable merchants ingrained unique symbols on the products to identify them as the responsible craftsmen that stand by their merchandise.
 These symbols eventually evolve into brand names as we know today.

 As present day buyers we are more fortunate because there are laws and bureaus that protect us from fraudulent purchases.
 Buyers Beware! is not about teaching you consumer laws.
 That is best addressed by the lawyers and the legislative bodies.
 In addition, we also have Federation of Malaysian Consumer Association (FOMCA) who will stand by your rights as a general consumer.